Curriculum Vitae for

 and development, promotion, and press and media strategies.

 creating partnerships, building relationships and networks.
-Have developed an
+Has developed an

 open and consultative style of management but with clear direction and

-Recognised a key player in the voluntary sector resulting
+Recognised as a key player in the voluntary sector resulting

-in invitations to serve on boards of management or take the chair.
+in invitations to serve on boards of management or to take the chair.